 I am becoming increasingly frightened, and I need some good advice.
 Please help me.

-Angry Outbursts is the most destructive of the five Love Busters and Disrespectful Judgments comes a close second.
+Angry Outbursts is the most destructive of the six Love Busters and Disrespectful Judgments comes a close second.
 What is happening to your marriage is that your husband's anger, not his depression, is destroying your love for him, and with it goes any sexual desire you may have had.
 I'm sure you are doing your best to try to control your reactions, but your emotions will dominate you, as they should in your situation.

 Your husband's anger has gotten the best of him.
 He can't quietly discuss your problems without blowing up, so he avoids talking about it at all.
 From your description, you need professional help to guide you through this crisis, but it may not be solved even with professional help.
 The anger that you are describing is very difficult to control.